 General Civil Process Instructions

 Please telephone the Sheriff’s Civil Division, at 707-253-4325, to ascertain the proper fee deposit amount and any special requirements for service.
 If your matter involves a child custody case, you should telephone the Napa County District Attorney, Child Abduction Section 707-253-4211), which is specially funded and trained to be of assistance.
-Also, the Sheriff only serves judicial process and will not serve dunning or late payment notices, invoices, letters or other non-legal documents.

 If you have questions regarding service of process, and /or fees, or to correspond with a levying officer regarding a case, please email the Civil Process Division.